Kalan-Lab/zol/README.md

 # *zol*
 ### Zoom on Locus

-If you find zol useful, please cite our manuscript on lsaBGC, from which we borrow a lot of code:
+If you find zol useful, please cite:

 ### Installation: